-All buildings are susceptible to fire and this aspect needs to be considered during design since it impacts safety of human life.
-There has been enormous increase in buildings of all classifications consequent to socio-economic progress made in the country over the last two decades.
-In the 1990s came the DotCom revolution and stalwarts of Silicon Valley started creating new townships and work spaces in India.
-This demand encouraged construction of high rise buildings without clear anticipation of the associated infrastructure requirement of cities.
+All buildings are susceptible to fire and this aspect needs to be considered during design since it impacts the safety of human life.
+There has been an enormous increase in buildings of all classifications consequent to socio-economic progress made in the country over the last two decades.
+In the 1990s came the DotCom revolution and stalwarts of Silicon Valley started creating new townships and workspaces in India.
+This demand encouraged the construction of high-rise buildings without clear anticipation of the associated infrastructure requirement of cities.
 The challenges and risks that high-rises face due to fire hazards have also increased manifold.
-These hazards have caused heavy losses to life and limb, throwing up challenges to planners, architects and fire protection services for evolving better and improved methods of design and fire protection in order to mitigate such losses.
+These hazards have caused heavy losses to life and limb, throwing up challenges to planners, architects, and fire protection services for evolving better and improved methods of design and fire protection in order to mitigate such losses.
 Over the years, fire safety in buildings has seen major improvements.
 The issue now being focused

-on is the fire resistance and retarding properties of different types of façade materials as also the engineering aspects of assembly and fiment of façades over the base structures.
-Local codes are not clearly defied to ensure installation of façades as per international norms and conventions.
-This leads us to believe that dearth of awareness has created a forest of dense structures that may not be capable of ensuring safety of the structure and its occupants from fire hazards.
-Safety of life is the most important aspect that needs to be factored during design of buildings.
-Forensic studies have indicated that primary hazard to humans in a building fire is more from smoke and toxic gases.
-Nearly three-fourths of all building related fire deaths are from inhalation of the smoke and toxic gases produced in fire rather than from exposure to flame or heat.
-Many new materials used in building construction,like different kinds of plastic materials, are the worst culprits in production of highly toxic gases such as carbon monoxide, hydrogen cyanide, sulphur dioxide, hydrogen chloride, oxides of nitrogen, etc.
+on is the fire resistance and retarding properties of different types of façade materials as also the engineering aspects of assembly and filament of façades over the base structures.
+Local codes are not clearly defined to ensure the installation of façades as per international norms and conventions.
+This leads us to believe that dearth of awareness has created a forest of dense structures that may not be capable of ensuring the safety of the structure and its occupants from fire hazards.
+Safety of life is the most important aspect that needs to be factored in during the design of buildings.
+Forensic studies have indicated that the primary hazard to humans in a building fire is more from smoke and toxic gases.
+Nearly three-fourths of all building-related fire deaths are from inhalation of the smoke and toxic gases produced in the fire rather than from exposure to flame or heat.
+Many new materials used in building construction, like different kinds of plastic materials, are the worst culprits in the production of highly toxic gases such as carbon monoxide, hydrogen cyanide, sulfur dioxide, hydrogen chloride, oxides of nitrogen, etc.

-During a fire, it is the toxic gases that lead to asphyxiation of occupants.
-The build up of toxic gases can be rapid and could reach critical levels in quick time, providing little or no reaction time for evacuation.
-The lead time for build up of toxic gases would depend on the material used, combustion products, and physical and mental characteristics of the exposed individuals would govern endurance to withstand the adverse environments.
+During a fire, it is the toxic gases that lead to an asphyxiation of occupants.
+The build-up of toxic gases can be rapid and could reach critical levels in quick time, providing little or no reaction time for evacuation.
+The lead time for the build-up of toxic gases would depend on the material used, combustion products, and physical and mental characteristics of the exposed individuals would govern endurance to withstand the adverse environments.
 Therefore, this short interval of time is very important, more precisely, the interval between fire occurrence and detection.
-Therefore, a lot of emphasis has been laid on fire detection systems and subsequently on aspects of thermal management and fire extinguishing techniques to be used in a building.
+Therefore, a lot of emphases has been laid on fire detection systems and subsequently on aspects of thermal management and fire extinguishing techniques to be used in a building.
 The approach to dealing with a fire in buildings is encapsulated in the following box.